tz70s/blog/content/posts/openwhisk-future.md

 3. Port-forwarding once creation.

 Obviously, it's arbitrary and not applicable for option 2.
 I choose 3 from now.

+There might be two potential problems on using cluster singleton:

+1. Perfromance bottleneck: **WIP**

+2. Single point of failure: akka cluster singleton will automatically migrate to another scheduler node (actor-system) once the leader (oldest) getting down.
+This will result in short downtime, but it can be afford to us however, the ClusterSingletonProxy will buffer messages until the new singleton is up; the latency is overall make sense b.c. this is not actually the performance critical path.

 ### Scheduling Strategy